 The course is BACP recognised which means that during your training you are eligible to apply for student membership to the BACP.
 On completion of the course you will be eligible to become a full member of BACP and work towards accreditation if desired.

 This course is run over a period of 2 years.
-During the 2 years you will meet on a weekly basis for 7 hours per week (excluding the usual academic holidays such as half term holidays, Easter and Christmas).
-The course will run on a Wednesday from 10am – 5pm
+During the 2 years you will meet on a weekly basis either in person or on line for 7 hours per week (excluding the usual academic holidays such as half term holidays, Easter and Christmas).
+The course will run on a Tuesday from 10am – 5pm

-Year 1 of the course will start in the Autumn term 2020 and run until 14 July 2021
+Year 1 of the course will start on Tuesday 14th September 2021 until Tuesday 14th July 2022

 You are expected to attend each session to ensure that you get the most out of the course and absence from sessions will only be accepted due to unforeseen circumstances such as sickness or other work commitments.